-If IBHE Staff or the Executive Director seeks to attend a conference or meeting where the sponsor or other third party, excluding a Prohibited Source, proposes to provide all or part of the cost (including, but not limited to airfare and hotel accommodations), the Ethics Officer will review and consider approval in accordance with the Gift Ban provisions of the Ethics Act.
-The Executive Director will make the final decision to approve the Third Party Reimbursement for an Agency Staff Member.
-Any such third party reimbursement shall be pre-approved and the Deputy Director for Fiscal Affairs & Budgeting or designee shall document the reimbursement to help insure transparency and accountability.
+If IBHE Staff or the Executive Director seeks to attend a conference or meeting where the sponsor or other third party, excluding a Prohibited Source, proposes to provide all or part of the cost (including, but not limited to, airfare and hotel accommodations), the Ethics Officer will review and consider approval in accordance with the Gift Ban provisions of the Ethics Act.
+The Executive Director will make the final decision to_approve the third party reimbursement for an Agency Staff Member.
+Any such third party reimbursement shall be pre-approved shall be documented to help insure transparency and accountability.